The World Wide Web is a vast network of interconnected pages.

 - Pre-existing domain authority (DA) and trust flow (TF)

-- Potential to rank well in search engine results pages (SERPs)
+- Potential to rank well in search results

-To ensure a successful PBN setup, you must follow a PBN checklist that includes factors like:
+To ensure a successful PBN setup, key factors include:

 - Using unique hosting providers (SEO hosting)